 Milking of the Murex snail

-By Susie Atkinson y Ellen Hoel
+By Susie Atkinson and Ellen Hoel

-It is a dangerous and treacherous work to find and “milk” the snails.
-Doña Marina and others, pull the snails off the slippery rocks at Ventanas beach, they proceed to blow on them very carefully to cause the snails to release the fluid, letting it drip over the yarn they are holding.
+It is a dangerous and treacherous work to find and "milk" the snails.
+Doña Marina and others pull the snails off the slippery rocks at Ventanas beach.
+They proceed to blow on them very carefully to cause the snails to release the fluid, letting it drip over the yarn they are holding.
 This fluid cannot be stored; therefore, the yarn has to be dyed on site.

-Doña Marina goes to the Farmers´ Market in Uvita almost every Saturday morning.
+Doña Marina goes to the Farmers' Market in Uvita almost every Saturday morning.
 Her weavings and carved masks are also available at Pacific Edge Cabins in Dominicalito.